Blendify/blender-manual/blender_docs/manual/physics/cloth/collisions.rst

 To enable Cloth - Object collisions, you have to enable deflections on the collision object (not on the cloth object).

-In the Properties editor, *Object* context,
+In the Properties editor, *Object* tab and
-*Physics* sub-context, locate the *Collision* panel shown to the right.
+*Physics* tab, locate the *Collision* panel shown to the right.
 It is also important to note that this collision panel is used to tell all simulations that this object is to participate in colliding/deflecting other objects on a shared layer (particles, soft bodies, and cloth).

 .. warning::

-   There are three different *Collision* panels, all found in the *Physics* sub-context.
+   There are three different *Collision* panels, all found in the *Physics* tab.
    The first (by default), a tab beside the *Fields* panel, is the one needed here.
 The second panel, a tab in the *Soft Body* group, concern softbodies (and so has nothing to do with cloth).
    And we have already seen the last one, by default a tab beside the *Cloth* panel.